I am told that speed is not always of the essence.

 I make a lot of typooo as a result of this, which I know annoys some people.

-Thankfully as I am still here 17 years after starting my marketing consultancy I must attract the more forgiving type of business owner (phew).
+Thankfully as I am still here 17 years after starting my small business marketing consultancy I must attract the more forgiving type of business owner (phew).

 One of my marketing mantras is this: